jamzad/SlicerMassVision/docs/source/Getting Started.rst

 Test Data
 -------
-The test data to test some of the functionality of the module can be downloaded from `here <https://www.dropbox.com/scl/fo/lq51ojt2cdnvaobn4vism/AO9o0aCMEOg41dsy9FNA2Pc?rlkey=dzwyhoocpc6nct4ocwbx59z43&st=qiyyw93k&dl=0>`_
+DESI MSI data from a sample slide and corresponding histopathology annotations are provided for users as a test data to explore and evaluate different functionalities.
+The data can be downloaded from `this link <https://www.dropbox.com/scl/fo/lq51ojt2cdnvaobn4vism/AO9o0aCMEOg41dsy9FNA2Pc?rlkey=dzwyhoocpc6nct4ocwbx59z43&st=qiyyw93k&dl=0>`_